Creating Secure Sessions

 A cipher suite is a combination of cryptographic parameters that define the security algorithms and key sizes used for authentication, key agreement, encryption, and integrity protection.

-For a listing of the supported cipher suites in order of preference, refer to PubSub+ Messaging APIs for the appropriate messaging API.
+For a listing of the supported cipher suites in order of preference, see PubSub+ Messaging APIs for the appropriate messaging API.
 By default, no cipher suites are listed, which indicates that all supported ciphers should be considered.

 SSL Trusted Store Directory